micro-community/development/README.md

 # Development

-This is the Micro development roadmap.
+This is the Micro development roadmap and contribution guide.

 # Overview